9-8-7-6/cs-notes/database/PostgreSQL/05-Data Definition.md

 DROP TABLE table;
 ```

-However, if the table does not exist, this command will result in an error.
+If the table does not exist, the above command will result in an error.
 To safely drop a table only if it exists, use:
 ```sql
 DROP TABLE IF EXISTS